GeoServer Cloud

 Then start the services with this command:

-Wait for the services to start up, check with docker-compose ps until they’re healthy.
-May some service had exited, re-run docker-compose up -d, initial startup may cause timeouts as services compete for resources on a single machine.
+If any service has exited, re-run docker compose up -d.
+Initial startup may cause timeouts as services compete for resources on a single machine.

 Then browse to:

-Experiment dynamic service scaling and registration with docker-compose scale <service>=<instances>, for example:
+Experiment with dynamic service scaling and registration using docker compose scale <service>=<instances>.
+For example:

-docker-compose scale wfs=3 wcs=0
+docker compose scale wfs=3 wcs=0

 Starting gscloud_wfs_1 ... done